Los-Altos-Festival-of-Lights/WizardofOz/README.md

 # WizardofOz
-@Lucas @Sid document how it is configured and works here
+FPP running at 192.168.2.2 but the hostname is messed up and web page is not accessible.